History of Spencer Dinwiddie in Timeline

 February 2022: Traded to Dallas Mavericks

-November 10, 2022: Scores 33 points against Wizards
+November 10, 2022: Scores 33 Points Against Wizards

-On November 10, 2022, Dinwiddie scored 33 points, with four rebounds and six assists, in a 113–105 loss to the Washington Wizards.
+On November 10, 2022, Spencer Dinwiddie scored 33 points, along with four rebounds and six assists, during a 113–105 loss to the Washington Wizards.

-January 26, 2023: Scores Season-High 36 Points Against Suns
+January 26, 2023: Season-High 36 Points Against Suns

-February 6, 2023: Traded back to the Brooklyn Nets
+February 6, 2023: Traded Back to the Brooklyn Nets

 On February 6, 2023, Spencer Dinwiddie was traded back to the Brooklyn Nets, along with Dorian Finney-Smith, an unprotected 2029 first-round pick, and second-round picks in 2027 and 2029, in exchange for Kyrie Irving and Markieff Morris.